Stalking Victor Hugo in Paris: Bon Vivant, Famous Writer, and Secret Interior Decorator

 The weighty tomb, more than 1500 pages, was issued simultaneously in Paris and 10 other cities.
 Hugo collected a record paycheck.
 (Perversely, though he defended the poor, he liked to make money.)

 Hugo described the novel as "a sort of planetary system, making the circuit about one giant mind that is the personification of all social evil."
 It was immediately popular and is now of course one of the most beloved Broadway musicals of all time.
-I just went to my fifth performance of it.
+I recently went to my fifth performance of it.

 In 1870, the illustrious literary exile returned to Paris when the reviled Second Empire was overthrown.
 He lived in Paris on Avenue Victor Hugo, idolized by the people as a national hero.
 He issued poems, records of his past life, letters, and dissertations on various subjects of public interest.